Nexmo/station/_documentation/olympus/messages/overview.md

 image: public/assets/screenshots/1b9047ceebd9312df0a3be8202be342c4da70201.png
 ```

+### 2. Generate a JWT to Authenticate with Nexmo

+Future Nexmo APIs are authenticating with JSON Web Tokens
+(JWTs).
+This is a more secure method then API key and Secret and only requires a few more steps.

+In order to create a JWT for you Nexmo API key you will need to create a Nexmo Voice Application (during the Developer Preview we will be adding Application support for the Messages and Workflows API).
+This can be done under the [Voice tab](https://dashboard.nexmo.com/voice/create-application) or using the [Nexmo CLI]( https://github.com/Nexmo/nexmo-cli) tool.

+You will be asked to provide an Event URL and an Answer URL when creating a Voice Application.
+These are currently only used by the Voice API and are ignored by the Messages and Workflows APIs.
+Instead they use the Delivery Receipt and Inbound Message URLs that you set in [Settings](https://dashboard.nexmo.com/settings).

+Once you have created a Voice application you can use the application ID and private key to generate a JWT.
+There is more information on [Voice Application management]( https://www.nexmo.com/blog/2017/06/29/voice-application-management-easier/) and the use of [Nexmo libraries](https://developer.nexmo.com/tools).

-### Send an SMS with Messages API
+### 3. Send an SMS with Messages API

 Sending an SMS message with the Messages API is straightforward.
-Sign up for an account and replace the following variables in the example below:
+Replace the following variables in the example below:

 Key | Description
 -- | --